Loading

 Getting Around Paros

-By Taxi - Uber is newer to the area and not always available / not the best price. - Pre-booking taxis is generally the best way to go. - There are other apps, like Aegean Taxi or iMove, that will help you call a taxi similar to Uber.
+As Paros is a small island, most places do not have exact street addresses.
+We recommend using GoogleMaps to look up the name of a place and use that for any directions needed.
+By Taxi - Uber is newer to the area and not always available / not the best price. - iMove works similarly to Uber, though wait times may be slightly longer than what you're used to.
+You can also request ahead of time for better chances of a driver accepting your ride. - Taxis can be found at the airport, ferry port and in downtown Naousa very easily.
+If you find a driver you like, ask for their contact information so you can use them again.
 By Car - If you're looking to explore the whole island, renting a car is the easiest and most affordable way to do so. - Vehicles can be picked up at the airport, seaport, or even at your hotel. - If you're not comfortable with manual transmission, make sure you request an automatic. - The roads are very safe, not overly crowded, and easy to drive. - Parking is generally free and most accommodations have parking areas. - In Naousa, there are also large parking lots where you can park for a modest fee.